AmarjithTK/CPP_CS-2018-19/README.md

-# Collection of C++ programs from SCERT First year ComputerScience Testbook
+## Collection of C++ programs from SCERT Kerala First year Computer Science Testbook

-This repository contains the supporting program files needed for teaching computer science First year C++ Programming.
+#####This repository contains the supporting program files needed for teaching computer science First year C++ Programming.
 It's not the complete and perfect resource but I have tried my best to bring most of the stuff within the reach of you guys

-I have coded and compiled this set of Programs as a Classroom workout and I belive this can be a helpful resource for both students and teachers as I have nicely organised,compiled and debugged the code.
+#####I have coded and compiled this set of Programs as a Classroom workout and I belive this can be a helpful resource for both students and teachers as I have nicely organised,compiled and debugged the code.

 ### Downloading the code

 #### Easy Method

-Just click on the the Clone or download section on the right side and choose Download Zip
+    *Just click on the the Clone or download section on the right side and choose Download Zip

-Extract the files by right by using approprate software
+    *Extract the files by right by using approprate software

-#### Advanced method ( Using git)
+#### Advanced method ( Using git )

 1.Open terminal

 2.Type
     ```bash
      +sudo apt-get install git-core
     ```
 3.Grab the link from github

 4.Type
     ```bash
      + git clone https://github.com/AmarjithTK/CPP_CS-2018-19.git
     ```

 5.Done

 ### Usage

-*Note that ur pc should be installed with GCC compiler
+    Note that ur pc should be installed with GCC compiler

-Navigate to the folder of the file that you want to execute Type
+        * if you dont have it then you can get it by typing

-    ```bash
+        $ sudo apt install gcc
-     gcc File_name.cpp -o Output_name
+        $ sudo apt install build-essential

-    ```
+Navigate to the folder of the file that you want to execute

-Now ur Program must be compiled
+Type

-It's time to run the code
+     * gcc File_name.cpp -o Output_name

-    ```bash
+Now your Program must be compiled

-     ./file_name
+It's time to execute and run the code

-    ```
+    *./file_name

 ## Special Notes
 This source has been primarly divided into two parts.
 The C++ programs of First testbook and the Second testbook.
 The first testbook have no subdivisions and Second tesbook has been divided into different catagories based on chapter and important concepts